curityio/curity-operational-training/3-deployments-and-upgrades/TESTING.md

 ## Deploy Advanced Configurations

-Re-run the following scripts to redeploy with configuration from the administrator courses.\
+Re-run the following commands to redeploy with configuration from the administrator courses.\
-Run scripts separately and wait until they complete successfully.
+Run scripts one at a time and wait for each to complete successfully.

 ```bash
 export CONFIGURATION_FOLDER='6-token-issuance'